allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 <img alt="API package structure" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/domain.png"/>

 The ```ArticleService``` forms a port on its own.
 It is called an inbound port meaning it handles incoming traffic (in this example, in form of HTTP requests).
-Outbound adapters handle outgoing traffic (e.g. database requests or messages sent to broker) and decouple core from implementation details (e.g. which database or message broker was used).
+Outbound adapters handle outgoing traffic (e.g. database requests or messages sent to a broker) and decouple core from implementation details (e.g. which database or message broker was used).

 It is often assumed that each port needs to be an interface, though it doesn't make much sense for inbound ports, such as ```ArticleService```.
 Interfaces, in general, allow you to decouple implementation from the component that uses it,